md-zaid17/mdzaid-demo/README.md

 # mdzaid-demo
-This is my first git repository
+This is my first Git Repository
+Author - Mohammedzaid Bhatti